remarkjs/remark/doc/mdastsetting.7.md

 headings using [Setext](http://en.wikipedia.org/wiki/Setext#Setext_tags)-style
 headings (underlines).

-Respectively, primary headings are stringified with a row of equals-signs (`=`), and secondary headings with a row of dashes (`-`).
+Respectively, primary headings are compiled with a row of equals-signs (`=`), and secondary headings with a row of dashes (`-`).

 The following document: